dosangjoe/dosangjoe/README.md

 - 👋 Hi, I’m DOSANG JOE
 - 👀 I’m interested in GEOMETRIC DEEP LEARNING
 - 🌱 I’m currently learning HOW TO IMPLIMENT THE GRAPH NEURAL NETWORK
-- 💞️ I’m looking to collaborate on RATIONAL DRUG DESIGN, HUMAN GENOME PROJECT.
+- 💞️ I’m looking for some people to have collaborative work  on RATIONAL DRUG DESIGN, HUMAN GENOME PROJECT.
 - 📫 How to reach me ...EMAIL ME
 <!---
 dosangjoe/dosangjoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.